jvbonin/yeoman-generator-dizmo/README.md

 Choose as a prefix e.g. the domain of your company (in reverse notation with the `com.`, `org.` etc. preceding the rest), and then a name related to the dizmo.

     ?
 What's your name?
-Name Surname
+Full Name

 Provide e.g. your full name, to designate yourself as the author of the project.
-By default, the current user name (if available) will be suggested.
+By default, the current GIT user name &ndash; if available &ndash; or OS login will be suggested.
 Anything you enter here will be remembered and automatically suggested as the default at your next invocation of `yo dizmo`.

 The entry will be stored once the project skeleton is setup in `package.json` under `person.name`.
 For multiple contributors, see the [npm:package.json](https://docs.npmjs.com/files/package.json) documentation, section [people-fields-author-contributors](https://docs.npmjs.com/files/package.json#people-fields-author-contributors).

     ?
-And your email? name.surname@mail.net
+And your email? my@email.net

-Provide your email, so people can reach you for feedback, bug reports etc. By default the generator suggests the `MAIL` environment variable, which you may want to correct with your proper email.
+Provide your email, so people can reach you for feedback, bug reports etc. By default the generator suggests the GIT user email &ndash; if available &ndash; or the `MAIL` environment variable (which you may want to correct with your proper email).
 Again, the next time you invoke `yo dizmo`, your entry will be the new default suggestion.

 The entry will be stored in `package.json` under `person.email` For multiple contributors, see again [people-fields-author-contributors](https://docs.npmjs.com/files/package.json#people-fields-author-contributors).